Equinox | Glass sculpture

 What was the process behind creating this glass sculpture?

-What type of glass was used to create it?
+What kind of glass was used in this sculpture?

 How long did it take to bring Equinox to life?